edsu/diss/parts/13-conclusion.md

 challenged hidden assumptions of what appraisal in web archives is.
 Were there hidden givens, or unstated axioms of appraisal that I had at the beginning of my project which my findings compelled me to reevaluate?
-Fortunately the answer is yes, and that they fell roughly into the categories: time, ontology, and use.
+Fortunately the answer is yes, and these controversies fell into three broad categories: time, ontology, and use.

 Recall the focus on *seed lists* in Chapter 4.
 I treated seed lists as singular artifacts that recorded appraisal decisions about web content.
 Seed lists are